 In 1781 a marble copy of the bronze statue of a discobolus by Myron, a Vth century BC Greek sculptor, was found at Villa Palombara; unlike other copies,

 this one was not broken and so it was possible to establish without doubt the position of the head.
-It was initially placed at Palazzo Massimo delle Colonne, but it was eventually moved to Palazzo Lancellotti ai Coronari.
+It was initially placed at Palazzo Massimi alle Colonne, but it was eventually moved to Palazzo Lancellotti ai Coronari.
 In 1948 it was acquired by the Italian Government.

 In 1874 another Roman marble copy of a Greek bronze statue was found near S. Eusebio.
 It was broken into many pieces which were spread over a large area.
 Today some art historians question the way the pieces were assembled and the correctness of the reconstruction.
 A much damaged statue of a horse was found in the proximity and as a consequence the young naked athlete was believed to be a charioteer in the act of mounting on his chariot.
-The statue is now believed to portray Theseus, the mythical Athenian hero.
+The statue is now believed to portray Theseus, the founder of Athens.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: